 Mr Tony Conabere was appointed Principal in July 1995.
 In 1996 and the refurbishment of the Junior School began.
 The Early Learning Centre and the Atrium were completed in January 1996.
 An all-weather synthetic hockey and tennis surface and an adjoining Pavilion with Dining Hall and Canteen were opened in 1996.

 In 1998, The Knox School achieved its first Board of Studies “Top Ten” ranking for Victorian Schools and was awarded the National Gold Medal for Assessment Practice.
 Expansion of the School continued and in 1999 the Games Hall and Gymnasium complex was opened.
 In 2000 The Knox School was again ranked in Victoria’s “Top Ten” schools.

 In 2004 The Knox School welcomed the appointment of Ms Suzanne McChesney as Principal.
-Ms McChesney joined the School after seven and a half years as the Principal of Seymour College, a leading girls’ school in Adelaide and one of its foremost educational institutions.
+Ms McChesney joined the School after seven and a half years as the Principal of Seymour College in Adelaide.

-In 2006 The Knox School commenced the renovation of the Auditorium.
-Completed in 2007, the upgraded Auditorium seats 389 people and features a first class audio-visual system and a large multi-purpose area overlooking the quadrangle.
+In 2007 The Knox School opened its renovated auditorium, seating 400 people and featuring a first class audio-visual system and a large foyer and gallery space overlooking the quadrangle.

 In 2010, the third floor of the Information Common was completed as part of the Federal Government’s Building the Education Revolution.

 In July 2014, Mr Allan Shaw became our new Principal.
 Allan was formerly founding Principal of Peter Moyes Anglican Community School in Perth; Chief Executive of the Association of Heads of Independent Schools of Australia (AHISA) and Deputy Principal and Head of Senior School at Radford College in Canberra.